duracell80/midnight-sectors/README.md

 # midnight-sectors
-Local and relative alternative to swatch internet time set around the notion of 86,400 seconds per day.
+A hectosecond based unit of time measurement and a local and relative alternative to swatch internet time set around the notion of 86,400 seconds per day.

 ### Run the clock
 In a terminal